An Elite Private School In Brooklyn Is Investigating "Inappropriate Physical Contact" Between Past Employees And Students

 The head of middle school, who worked at Saint Ann’s since 2002, was often reminded by his colleagues about the importance of of maintaining appropriate boundaries with students and young alumni, according to the letter.

-The investigation also found that he gave false, incomplete or "less than forthright" statements to Tompkins when confronted about his behavior in late 2017.
+The investigation also found that he gave false, incomplete, or "less than forthright" statements to Tompkins when confronted about his behavior in late 2017.

 Investigators said they have no evidence "that any of these behaviors involved students currently enrolled at Saint Ann's."